RaspAP/raspap-docs/docs/authentication.md

 ### Using a strong passphrase
-In most scenarios, a potential attacker can only access RaspAP's admin login prompt if they are already associated with your wireless access point.
+In most scenarios, a potential attacker can only access RaspAP's login prompt if they are already associated with your wireless access point.
 To mitigate this, change the default `raspap-webgui` SSID and choose a strong pre-shared key (PSK) or passphrase.
 RaspAP will automatically generate a secure passphrase for you, as illustrated below:

 ![](https://github.com/user-attachments/assets/416d32fc-0163-40d9-9e7f-c4d256d3f715){: style="width:420px"}